Skip to content

 Section titled import.meta.glob() vs getCollection()

-Content collections provide a getCollection() API for loading multiple collection entries instead of import.meta.glob().
-If your files exist in a collection, use getCollection() to query a collection and return content entries.
+Content collections provide a getCollection() API for loading multiple files instead of Astro.glob().
+If your content files (e.g. Markdown, MDX, Markdoc) are located in collections within the src/content/ directory, use getCollection() to query a collection and return content entries.

 // Loads and initializes the requested WASM file